Charlie Wilson (singer)

+On June 30, 2013, BET honored Wilson with a Lifetime Achievement Award.
 Wilson is the national spokesman of the Prostate Cancer Foundation, where there is a Creativity Award in his name.
 The organization donates hundreds of thousands of dollars a year to cancer research across the United States.

 Early life

-Charlie Wilson was born in Tulsa, Oklahoma, on January 29, 1953; he was the son of the Reverend Oscar Wilson, a minister in the Church of God in Christ.
+Charles Kent Wilson was born in Tulsa, Oklahoma, on January 29, 1953; he is the son of the Reverend Oscar Wilson, a minister in the Church of God in Christ.
 With his older brother Ronnie and younger brother Robert, Wilson often sang in church before their father's Sunday sermons, accompanied on piano by their mother.
 He also sang in his junior high school's choir, which was a precursor to his musical career with the Gap Band and later his solo career.
-He attended high school at Booker T. Washington.
+He attended high school at Booker T. Washington High School and graduated in 1971.
 He attended Langston University and would go on to become drum major in the Langston University Marching Pride.

 Career

 The Gap Band

 From the start of his career, Charlie and his brothers, Robert and Ronnie, helped define and popularize an upbeat form of funk music that was infectious and lasting with their group the Gap Band.
-Magicians Holiday was the debut album by The Gap Band in 1974 on Shelter Records founded by Leon Russell and Denny Cordell.
+Magicians Holiday was the debut album by the Gap Band in 1974 on Shelter Records founded by Leon Russell and Denny Cordell.
 The band recorded at The Church Studio, a historic recording studio in Tulsa, Oklahoma.
 The group's songs such as "Outstanding", "Party Train", "Yearning for Your Love", "Burn Rubber on Me", "You Dropped a Bomb on Me", and "Oops Upside Your Head" are among their immense catalog and some of the most sampled songs in music history.
 After 15 albums the Gap Band announced their retirement in 2010.